UoARocketry/rocketry_website/README.md

 2. Generate the Prisma client: `npx prisma generate`
 3. Create and run migrations: `npx prisma migrate dev`

+### Need to do
+- Implement CMS system
+- Implement conditional rendering for when there are failed API calls or there is nothing in the DB

 ## License

 This project is licensed under the MIT License.